GamingViking/FellSealClasses/README.md

 * **Mind Cage** (HELMET) - A helm of great protection, but tight like a vise (-2MP per turn).
 * **Believer's Blindfold** (HELMET) - Strike without fear against that which can't be seen (-15 accuracy).
 * **Trapped Soul** (ACCESSORY) - Tapping into the power of a soul brings both great cost and great reward (grants +6MP per turn).

+### Changelog
+## Version 1.01
+# Abilities
+- Martial Artist skill "Pressure Point" changed from spell to skill
+    * This felt thematically more appropriate
+- Martial Artist skill "Swift Strike" MpCost from 4 to 6
+    * While it falls off later, early on this skill can be very strong
+- Martial Artist skill "Finisher - Flail" now also has a chance to inflict Defense Down
+    * This finisher felt like the weakest, this should add some more utility to differentiate it
+- Monster Hunter skill "Hook Leap" height from 18-24
+    * Allows for certain desirable breakpoints and more impact relative to jump
+- Monster Hunter skill "Explosive Trap" range height from weapon dependent to 2
+    * Bringing it in line with other trap skills
+- Dancer skill "Piercing Palm" MpCost from 10 to 8
+    * Felt more appropriate to its power
+- Geomancer spell "Nature's Wrath" zone height from 2 to 4
+    * This larger AOE should have had a higher zone range, now it does
+- Infected spell "Epidemic" zone height from 3 to 4, now cannot miss
+    * Makes the spell reach certain terrain breakpoints and feel more usable
+- Infected skill "Eternal Illness" zone height from 2 to 4
+    * Brings skill use more in line with Epidemic
+- Fell Arbiter spell "Last Breath" now has a minimum range of 1
+    * Stops casting on self and works like expected for a breath weapon
+- Scout skill "Explosive Canister" property that gave low accuracy and guaranteed crit removed, power from 1.65 to 1.75
+    * Too many story class skills had the low-accuracy-and-guaranteed-crit proptery, damage increased to compensate
+# Ability Descriptions
+- Area of Effect attacks which have the "counts as a regular attack" property fundamentally differ in that they do not use the equipped weapon's element (although they still use the equipped weapon's debuffs).
+Affected AoE skills have had their descriptions updated accordingly including: "Swift Spin", "Banish Evil", and "Purification"
+- Purification is now properly listed as counting as a regular attack (previously not in description)
+- Martial Artist skill "Finisher - Shadow" uses the equipped weapon's element and now properly reflects that in its description
+- Fixed "Nature's Wrath" extra period typo
+# Classes
+- Martial Artist "Impetus" AP cost from 350 to 300
+    * Seemed to be slightly overvalued
+- Dancer bonus evasion from 6 to 7
+    * Wanted evasion to be more impactful
+- Infected changed position of skills so that "Strong Body" is acquired earlier, and "Bio Bomb" and "Absorb Putresence" are acquired later.
+"Strong Body" AP cost from 400 to 200.
+"Bio Bomb" AP cost from 200 to 250
+    * Strong Body feels pivotal for "Revel in Blood" use and should be available ealier, "Absorb Putresence" can be very strong and deserves to be a final tier skill.
+"Bio Bomb" got shuffled slightly out of necessity.
+# Missions
+- "Strange Trail" AP reward from 1 to 60.
+"Strange Stranger" AP reward from 1 to 70
+    * While the AP is minimal, "1" felt aesthetically out of place
+- "Unearthed Treasure" now locked behind story index 38 (from 36)
+    * Items were a bit too strong for how early you could obtain them
+- "Unearthed Treasure" now properly factors sending the appropriate unit into success chance
+- "Unearthed Treasure" and "A Challenge" now are part of the Kawalands mission pool
+    * Brings them more in line with the slightly later unlock time